 The type of siding you have is something you need to know before you decide to paint it.
 Not only will some cost more than others, but some will either require more preparation or will need touch-ups and repainting more frequently.

 Preparation of your siding is vital.
-No matter what kind you have, there will undoubtedly be some thorough cleaning and priming to be done before adding paint.
+No matter what kind you have, there will undoubtedly be some thorough cleaning, pressure-washing and priming to be done before adding paint.
 This will influence the cost of the project as prep work adds more time to the project and requires additional materials.